-- (3) in psychology: a psychologist licensed under Minnesota law (sections 148.88 to 148.98) who has stated to the board of psychology competencies in the diagnosis and treatment of menta illness; - (4) in psychiatry: a physician licensed under Minnesota law (Chapter 147) and certified by the American Board of Psychiatry and Neurology or eligible for board certification in psychiatry; or - (5) in allied fields: a person with a master's degree from an accredited college or university in one of the behavioral sciences or related fields, with at least 4,000 hours of post master's supervised experience in the delivery of clinical services in the treatment of mental illness.
+- (2) in clinical social work, the mental health professional must be a person licensed as an independent clinical social worker under M.S.
+148B.21, subdivision 6, or a person with a master's degree in social work from an accredited college or university, with at least 4,000 hours of post-master's supervised experience in the delivery of clinical services in the treatment of mental disorders; - (3) in psychology, the mental health professional must be a psychologist licensed under M.S.
+148.88 to 148.98 who has stated to the board of psychology competencies in the diagnosis and treatment of mental disorders; - (4) in psychiatry, the mental health professional must be a physician licensed under Chapter 147 and certified by the American Board of Psychiatry and Neurology or eligible for board certification in psychiatry; or - (5) in allied fields, the mental health professional must be a person with a master's degree from an accredited college or university in one of the behavioral sciences or related fields, with at least 4,000 hours of post-master's supervised experience in the delivery of clinical services in the treatment of emotional disturbances.

-Mental Health Division (MHD).
+MHD - Mental Health Division.
 Mental Health Division, Minnesota Department of Human Services.

 Mental Illness.
-(As defined by the Minnesota Comprehensive Mental Health Act of 1987.)
-An organic disorder of the brain or a clinically significant disorder of thought, mood, perception, orientation, memory, or behavior that seriously limits a person's capacity to function in primary aspects of daily living such as personal relations, living arrangements, work and recreation.
+(A) An organic disorder of the brain or a clinically significant disorder of thought, mood, perception, orientation, memory, or behavior that seriously limits a person's capacity to function in primary aspects of daily living such as personal relations, living arrangements, work and recreation.